William C. Lee: World War II

 By the time the United States entered World War II in December 1941, Lee, promoted to the temporary rank of colonel on December 24, was a proponent of airborne warfare.
 Lee had observed smokejumper training methods within the past year to lay a template for training.
 President Franklin D. Roosevelt sponsored the concept, and Lee was authorized to form the first paratroop platoon, which was commanded by William T. Ryder.
 This was followed by the Provisional Parachute Group, and finally the Airborne Command, of which he took command on March 21, 1942, which was followed shortly afterwards by a temporary promotion to brigadier general on April 19.

 Airborne Command would take over the following units: 501st Parachute Infantry, 502nd Parachute Infantry, 503rd Parachute Infantry and the 88th Infantry Airborne Battalion.
 Airborne Command's primary mission was to activate and prepare for combat new airborne units.

 Lee was the first commander of the U.S. Army Parachute school at Fort Benning, Georgia, which was also put under control of Airborne Command.
 He supervised the creation or improvement of facilities at Fort Benning and Fort Bragg as well as Pope Field for jump training.

 His Army Distinguished Service Medal was awarded, "for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War II."

-In August 1942, Lee, promoted on August 9 to the two-star rank of major general, became the first Commanding General (CG) of the newly formed 101st "Screaming Eagles" Airborne Division, based at Camp Claiborne, Louisiana.
+In August 1942, Lee, promoted on August 9 to the two-star rank of major general, became the first Commanding General (CG) of the newly formed 101st Airborne Division, based at Camp Claiborne, Louisiana.
 He told his men:

 The 101st has no history, but it has a rendezvous with destiny.